Generalized Wigner-Smith theory for perturbations at exceptional and diabolic point degeneracies

 \emph{EPs in plasmonic nanowires--}As a final test of our theory, we investigate a class of plasmonic structures designed using transformation optics (TO) to support EPs of orders two, three, and four (denoted EP$_2$, EP$_3$, and EP$_4$ respectively) \cite{wang2025topological}.
 The corresponding compound nanowire and dimer structures are depicted schematically in the insets of Figure~\ref{fig:resonance_shifts}(a)-(c).
 We introduce a perturbation in the background dielectric permittivity, $\epsilon_h\rightarrow\epsilon_h+\Delta\epsilon(\mathbf{r})$, and again track the resulting shifts in the complex resonance frequencies.
 Resonance shifts are computed first by directly solving the perturbed dispersion relation of the TO-based system \cite{wang2025topological} and secondly by applying \eqref{eq:domegaFinal} with the system's transfer matrix, whose poles also capture the EP, used in place of $\mathbf{S}$.
 Residue based predictions and numerically extracted root trajectories are shown in Figure~\ref{fig:resonance_shifts}(a)–(c) for each EP order.
 Good agreement between the GWS residue formula (crosses) and the TO-based solutions (circles) over six orders of magnitude variation in $\Delta\varepsilon$ (as depicted by marker color) is evident.
 Each EP of order $N$ also exhibits a $N$ fold symmetric splitting as predicted by \eqref{eq:domegaFinal}.
 Minor deviations arise at the largest perturbation amplitudes ($\Delta\varepsilon\sim10^{-4}$), particularly for higher-order EPs, which likely arise due to neglecting higher order terms in the perturbative expansion as well as potentially inaccuracies from the TO based approach, given the nanowire dimensions used.
 Plots of $|\Delta\omega|$ are also shown in Figure~\ref{fig:resonance_shifts}(d) confirming the theoretical $\Delta\varepsilon^{1/N}$ scaling (note that identical plots are found for each branch).

 In conclusion, we have developed a perturbative framework that extends prior GWS perturbation theory to non-Hermitian systems exhibiting EPs and DPs.
-Our approach shares the merits of its previous iterations, enabling the determination of internal resonant behavior from external scattering measurements in a flexible and straightforward way.
-Our theory was validated through analytic Hamiltonian models and electromagnetic simulations of assorted nanophotonic and TO engineered plasmonic systems.
-Our results demonstrate the method's accuracy, generality, and computational practicality, offering new perspectives and tools for resonance control, precision sensing, and inverse design of complex non-Hermitian environments.
+Our approach shares the merits of previous iterations and enables determination of internal resonant behavior from external scattering measurements in a flexible and straightforward way \cite{Byrnes2024a,Byrnes2024b}.
+Our theory was validated through analytic modelling and electromagnetic simulations of assorted nanophotonic and TO engineered plasmonic systems.
+The final example in particular also demonstrates that although Eq.~(\ref{eq:domegaFinal}) was derived based on Eq.~(\ref{eq:mahauxS}), it does not depend on this exact relation and can also be used in situations where neither $\mathbf{H}$ nor $\mathbf{S}$ are convenient to describe.
+Our results demonstrate the method's accuracy, generality, and computational practicality, offering new perspectives and tools for sensitivity analysis, quantitative sensing, resonance control and inverse design of complex non-Hermitian environments (see e.g. \cite{Byrnes2024a,Byrnes2024b}).

-\acknowledgements K.W. was supported by a Nanyang Technological University Interdisciplinary Graduate Program (NTU-IGP) Research Scholarship.
-N.B. was supported by Singapore Ministry of Education Academic Research Fund (Tier 1) Grant RG66/23.
-M.R.F. was supported by funding from the Institute for Digital Molecular Analytics and Science (IDMxS) under the Singapore Ministry of Education Research Centres of Excellence scheme (EDUN C-33-18-279-V12) and by Nanyang Technological University Grant SUG:022824-00001.
+\acknowledgements K.W. and N.B were funded by a Nanyang Technological University Interdisciplinary Graduate Program (NTU-IGP) Scholarship and Singapore Ministry of Education Academic Research Fund (Tier 1) Grant RG66/23 respectively.
+M.R.F. was supported by IDMxS under the Singapore Ministry of Education Research Centres of Excellence scheme (EDUN C-33-18-279-V12) and by NTU Grant SUG:022824-00001.